Friesland: Sports

 The province is famous for its speed skaters, with mass participation in cross-country ice skating when weather conditions permit.
 When winters are cold enough to allow the freshwater canals to freeze hard, the province holds its traditional Elfstedentocht (Eleven cities tour), a 200 km ice skating tour.
 A traditional sport is Frisian handball.
 Another Frisian practice is fierljeppen, a sport with some similarities to pole vaulting.
 A jump consists of an intense sprint to the pole (polsstok), jumping and grabbing it, then climbing to the top while trying to control the pole's forward and lateral movements over a body of water and finishing with a graceful landing on a sand bed opposite to the starting point.
 Because of all the diverse skills required in fierljeppen, fierljeppers are considered to be very complete athletes with superbly developed strength and coordination.
 In the warmer months, many Frisians practice wadlopen, the traditional art of wading across designated sections of the Wadden Sea at low tide.

 Friesland has lots of waterways and lakes there for Sailcontests with a Skutsje or frisian Tjalk is done during the summer on various lakes.

 There are currently two professional football clubs playing in Friesland: SC Cambuur from Leeuwarden (home stadium Cambuur Stadion) active in de keuken kampioen divisie(2nd div.) and SC Heerenveen (home stadium Abe Lenstra Stadion) active in de Eredivisie(1st div.).

 Music

+Music in Friesland (Friese Muziek) reflects the region’s distinct cultural and linguistic identity, blending folk traditions, regional language and modern influences.

 Friesland has been made more popular in the media thanks to Fryslân musician and rapper Joost Klein, who participated in the Eurovision Song Contest in 2024.
-He has released many songs about his home province, such as a cover of the 1993 song Friesenjung (lit.
+He has released a number of songs about his home province, such as a cover of the 1993 song Friesenjung (lit.
 'Frisian boy') and also often mentions it in his lyrics.